 Development Team members, who are actually working the overlapping work, attend the Scrum of Scrums.
 The Scrum of Scrums can discover new overlapping work that is needed to solve inter-team impediments and dependencies.
 The attendees make the newly discovered work transparent to their Development Teams by bringing it back to their team's Sprint Backlog.

 ✥ ✥ ✥

 Multiple Scrum Teams organize themselves each Sprint to plan the overlapping work and deliver Regular Product Increment.
-The Scrum of Scrums enables the Scrum Team to extend their Definition of Done more easily.
-As a result there is fast feedback on dependency problems so these can be handled in the most effective way.
+The Scrum of Scrums enables the Scrum Team to extend their Definition of Done more easily with for example integration testing.
+As a result there is increased feedback on dependencies so that these can be handled in the most effective way.